hdShang/arxiv-daily/docs/cs-AI/2025-10-31/papers/251105542v1-connectomebench-can-llms-proofread-the-connectome.md

 ---
 layout: default
-title: ConnectomeBench: Can LLMs Proofread the Connectome?
+title: "ConnectomeBench: Can LLMs Proofread the Connectome?"
 ---

 # ConnectomeBench: Can LLMs Proofread the Connectome?